Gayathri0103/beauty-fashion/README.md

 Final Project Statement:

-Your one syep destination for fashion-forward outfits.
+Your one step destination for fashion-forward outfits.
 Feel confident and stylish in our handpicked selection of the season's hottest looks.
 Shop the latest trends, enjoy great discounts, and get ready to turn heads!!!